Lap, Leap, Neap Play Area

 LEAPs are to be designed and laid out specifically for children who are beginning to go out and play independently and has a minimum activity zone of 400m².
 The main change to the play criteria is that the area is to provide play experiences (rather than a set number of pieces of equipment).

-The space is therefore to be designed to provide a stimulating and challenging play experience and PAD recommends that a minimum of six play experiences (from their list) are to be provided.
+Space is therefore to be designed to provide a stimulating and challenging play experience and PAD recommends that a minimum of six play experiences (from their list) are to be provided.
 The outdoor play area should also have a buffer zone of at least 20m in depth which contains varied planting, giving an overall area of 3600m².
 It is worthy of note that, for higher density developments, particularly Brownfield Sites, the play area buffer zone may be reduced under the new guidelines.

 NEAPs are to be designed and laid out specifically for older children and have a minimum activity area of 1000m², with 465m² of the area laid out for a kick-about area.
 Like the LEAP, the main change to the play criteria is that the area is to provide play experiences (rather than a set number of pieces of equipment).
-The space is therefore to be designed to provide stimulating and challenging play experiences and PAD recommends that a minimum of nine play experiences (from their list) are to be provided, as well as bicycle parking.
+Space is therefore to be designed to provide stimulating and challenging play experiences and PAD recommends that a minimum of nine play experiences (from their list) are to be provided, as well as bicycle parking.
 The play area should also have a buffer zone of at least 30m in depth, containing varied planting.

-The guidelines relating to enclosure of the play area has also changed.
+The guidelines relating to the enclosure of the play area has also changed.
 PAD outlines that the site should be enclosed, but this is dependent upon location.
 If the play area is beside a road, then fencing and gates is the ideal solution.
 If the site is within a larger area of open space then fencing is not required and delineation of the play space can be achieved with planting or earth mounds.

 Encouraging Children’s Play